jennjest/smart-clothesline-system/README.md

 A demonstration of the system in action can be viewed here:
 📽️ Demo Video Link

-## 📈 What I Learned
-- Integrating multiple sensors in an embedded system
-- Implementing decision logic using environmental data
-- Controlling actuators with PWM signals
-- Designing simple automation systems with reliability in mind
-- Debugging hardware and software using Serial communication

-## 🔮 Future Improvements
-- Add IoT connectivity for mobile notifications
-- Implement manual override controls
-- Use an external power supply for improved stability
-- Add data logging for environmental analysis

 ## 🤝 Contributing
 Feel free to fork this repository, open issues, or submit pull requests if you have suggestions for improvements or bug fixes.